 What Happens If You Eat Bad Canned Food

 Damaged canned goods will make you sick.
-Not only will spoiled food cause abdominal pain, but it can have a host of other issues as well.
+Not only will spoil food cause abdominal pain, but it can have a host of other issues as well.
 Food poisoning is more dangerous in emergencies.
-Typically trouble will occur within a few hours to a day after consuming harmful canned goods and may be the result of campylobacter, salmonella, e.coli, or other contamination.
+Typically trouble will occur within a few hours to a day after consuming harmful canned goods and maybe the result of campylobacter, salmonella, E.coli, or other contamination.
 Plus, if anyone else ate the same food, they’ll be ill too.

 Symptoms of Normal Food Poisoning